Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056: Thermalization in the Cloud

-\emph{Comptonization of X-rays in the Cloud|} EM cascades will be initiated by high-energy gamma rays and electron/positron pairs generated in $pp$ collision.
-The electron/positrons generated in the cascades give rise to a strong UV/X-ray emission, and the cloud will be fully ionised by the the cascade emission (see the Supplement of \cite{liu18}).
-Assuming the mean number density of ionised electrons is the same as that of protons, i.e., $n_{e}=n_c$, the averaged optical depth due to Compton scattering of electrons is
+EM cascades will be initiated by high-energy gamma rays and electron/positron pairs generated in $pp$ collision.
+The electron/positrons generated in the cascades give rise to a strong UV/X-ray emission, and the cloud will be fully ionized by the cascade emission \cite{liu18}.
+Assuming the mean number density of ionized electrons is the same as that of protons, i.e., $n_{e}=n_c$, the averaged optical depth due to Compton scattering of electrons is